Alitta virens: Ecology

 Usually, sandworms are gonochoric, meaning that they reproduce sexually between the males and females of the species.
 Sandworms reproduce via a process termed 'swarming'.
 The female sandworm releases pheromones that attract males to release sperm.
 Then, the female sandworm ejects eggs to have them fertilized.
 The production of gametes occurs via the metanephridia gland.
+The eggs hatch into planktonic trochophore larvae, which develop into benthic juveniles.